-1. Biotechnology is the basic science that has as its goal an explanation of life prothe sub cellular and molecular level. ocesses at 2.
-Recent years have seen explosive advances in the study of DNA biotec including gene cloning, sequencing and mapping. chnology, Programme Objectives: 3.
-Developments in biotechnology have opened new areas of study and provided techniques that are revolutionizing the pharmaceutical, health, and agricultural in 4.
-They have spawned new industries in biotechnology, and opened avenues for a basic and applied questions in all of the life sciences. answering 5.
-Biotechnology students complete a comprehensive curriculum in the fundam science and are prepared to address problems in the biochemical, biolog agricultural sciences.
-6. The requirements of the molecular biology major assure competence in the scientific theory and application of biotechnology, while allowing flexibility for to develop strength in their biochemical, biological or agricultural discipline.
-1. Exhibit a knowledge base in genetics, cell and molecular biology, and anat physiology, microbiology, biochemistry etc. tomy and Programme Outcome: 2.
-Demonstrate the knowledge of common and advanced laboratory praction biotechnology. ctices in 3.
-Exhibit clear and concise communication of scientific data 4.
+1. Biotechnology is the basic science that has as its goal an explanation of life processes at the sub cellular and molecular level.
+Recent years have seen explosive advances in the study of DNA biotechnology, including gene cloning, sequencing and mapping.
+Programme Objectives: 3.
+Developments in biotechnology have opened new areas of study and provided powerful techniques that are revolutionizing the pharmaceutical, health, and agricultural industries 4.
+They have spawned new industries in biotechnology, and opened avenues for answering basic and applied questions in all of the life sciences.
+5. Biotechnology students complete a comprehensive curriculum in the fundamentals of science and are prepared to address problems in the biochemical, biological and agricultural sciences.
+6. The requirements of the molecular biology major assure competence in the broad scientific theory and application of biotechnology, while allowing flexibility for students to develop strength in their biochemical, biological or agricultural discipline.
+1. Exhibit a knowledge base in genetics, cell and molecular biology, and anatomy and physiology, microbiology, biochemistry etc. Programme Outcome: Demonstrate the knowledge of common and advanced laboratory practices in biotechnology.
+3. Exhibit clear and concise communication of scientific data 4.
 Engage in review of scientific literature in the areas of biomedical sciences 5.
-Critique and professionally present primary literature articles in the general bi sciences field iomedical
+Critique and professionally present primary literature articles in the general biomedical sciences field